 Open programs

 This program provides low-interest loans to Queensland primary producers whose assets have been significantly damaged by the Western Queensland Surface Trough and Associated Rainfall and Flooding between 21 March – 19 May 2025.
-Loans of up to $5 million over a maximum term of 10 years can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and meet carry-on requirements.
+Loans can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and meet carry-on requirements to re-establish normal operations.

 This scheme provides concessional loans to Tasmanian businesses to help them develop, expand, or undertake new projects that promote economic growth.
 Loans range from $100,000 to $5 million at variable interest rates over a loan term of up to 5 years.

-This program provides loans between $100,000 and $3 million to support tourism projects in regional Tasmania.
-Loans fund improvements and development of visitor accommodation, experiences, attractions, hospitality venues, event facilities, and worker accommodation for tourism and hospitality operators.
+This scheme provides concessional loans to support tourism projects in regional Tasmania.
+Loans fund visitor accommodation, experiences, attractions, hospitality venues, event facilities, and worker accommodation for tourism and hospitality operators.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.